Vincent O. Chadick

 Mr. Chadick obtained his J.D. from the University of Arkansas School of Law in 1993.
 He also has a Master of Laws degree from the University of Arkansas School of Law Graduate Program.
 Mr. Chadick received an A.B. from Georgetown University in 1991.

 Mr. Chadick is licensed to practice law in Arkansas and Oklahoma.
-He is a member (and current president) of the Board of Directors of the Eighth Circuit Bar Association and formerly served two terms on the Arkansas Civil Practice Committee by appointment of the Supreme Court of Arkansas.
-In complement to his private law practice, Mr. Chadick is an adjunct lecturer at the University of Arkansas School of Law.
+He is a member (and past president) of the Board of Directors of the Eighth Circuit Bar Association and formerly served two terms on the Arkansas Civil Practice Committee by appointment of the Supreme Court of Arkansas.
+In complement to his private law practice, Mr. Chadick has acted as an adjunct lecturer at the University of Arkansas School of Law.